xieyuheng/inner/persons/jean-yves-girard/1995-linear-logic--its-syntax-and-semantics.md

    sequent calculus, and we will not benefit too much from the new approach.

-   Typically, if a proof-net ends with a splitting `⊗`-link, (i.e. a link whose removal induces two disconnected structures), we would like to conclude that the last rule can be chosen as `⊗`-rule;
+   Typically, if a proof-net ends with a splitting `⨂`-link, (i.e. a link whose removal induces two disconnected structures), we would like to conclude that the last rule can be chosen as `⨂`-rule;
    working with a sequentialization this can be proved, but the proof is long and boring, whereas, with a criterion, the result is immediate, since the two components inherit the criterion.